mirgray/configurable-place-finder/README.md

 # configurable-place-finder

 The Configurable Place Finder application is a configuration of ArcGIS for Server and a JavaScript application that allows the public to locate parks, recreational opportunities boat ramps etc. in their community.
-This repo contains four unique configurations of the application Parks Finder, Parks Locator, Water Access Locator, and Wildlife Management Access Locator.
+This repo contains four unique application configurations: Parks Finder, Parks Locator, Water Access Locator, and Wildlife Management Access Locator.

 **Park and Recreation Finder** is a configuration of ArcGIS Server and a JavaScript application that allows citizens to locate park and recreation opportunities in their community
 **Water Access Locator** is a configuration of ArcGIS for Server and a JavaScript API application that allows the public to locate boat ramps, and marinas, fishing sites in the state.